Tweetpilot

 Why posting more does not grow your X account

-The accounts that grow consistently from a small base do something different.
-They spend most of their time in other people's replies, not their own feed.
-That single shift is what this guide is about.
+Accounts that grow from a small base do the opposite.
+They spend their time in other people's replies, not their own feed.

 The thesis

-Growth on X comes from the replies you write under other people's posts, not the posts you publish yourself.
-Posts are how people decide whether to follow you.
-Replies are how they find you in the first place.
+Growth on X comes from the replies you write under other people's posts, not the posts you publish.
+Posts decide whether people follow you.
+Replies are how they find you.

 The replies-first method that actually works

-Every reply you write under a post with reach is a small audition.
-Other readers see your reply alongside the original post, and if your reply is sharp, specific, and adds something real, they tap your profile to see who you are.
-That tap is the entire growth funnel collapsed into one moment.
+Every reply under a busy post is a small audition.
+People read your reply next to the original, and if it is sharp, they tap your profile.
+That tap is the whole funnel in one moment.

-This is not a trick.
-It is how almost every X account between 5k and 500k followers actually grew, even the ones who later credit their posts.
-Ask them what they did when they had 300 followers and the honest answer is almost always: replied a lot, under accounts much bigger than them, for a long time.
+This is how most accounts between 5k and 500k actually grew.
+Ask them what they did at 300 followers, and the honest answer is almost always the same: replied a lot, under bigger accounts, for a long time.

 How to pick the right threads to reply to

 Not every thread is worth a reply.
 Picking well is half the work.
-There are three filters that matter, in order.
+Three filters, in order:

 Free toolBest time to post on X

-See which posting windows tend to get the most engagement, so you know when the threads worth replying to are showing up.
+See which posting windows get the most engagement, so you know when the threads worth replying to are showing up.

 How to write replies that convert to followers

-The respectful disagreement.
-You take the opposite position with a real reason, not a vibe.
-Done well, this gets more profile clicks than agreement because it stands out in a sea of nodding.
+• The respectful disagreement.
+Take the other side with a real reason.
+Stands out in a sea of nodding.

-The lived-experience story.
-You share what happened when you tried the thing the post is about.
-Specific numbers, real outcome, no theory.
-Stories travel.
+• The lived-experience story.
+Share what happened when you tried it.
+Real numbers, real outcome.

 What to skip

-“Great post!”, “100%”, “This!”, and any reply that could have been written without reading the parent post.
-These never convert and they train the algorithm to show you to fewer people.
+“Great post!”, “100%”, “This!”, and any reply you could write without reading the post.
+They never convert, and they train the algorithm to show you less.

 How often to post and reply for steady growth